bgd-labs/aave-proposals-v3/src/20240914_AaveV3Ethereum_OnboardUSDSAndSUSDS/OnboardUSDSAndSUSDS.md

 ## Simple Summary

-This proposal aims to onboard USDS and sUSDS, the rebranded DAI and sDAI tokens to Aave v3 Main Pool.
+This proposal aims to onboard USDS and sUSDS, the rebranded DAI and sDAI tokens to Aave v3 Ethereum Main Pool.

 ## Motivation